i-D's music class of 2017: raye

 If your life was a short story, what would the key points leading up to today?

 Definitely writing my first song with my dad when I was 10.
-He plays keys so I learned from him when I was really young.
+He plays keys so I learnt from him when I was really young.
 Then it would be leaving my old school and going to BRIT school.
 Then deciding to leave there and going straight into music.
-Putting my first EP out, then signing my deals and everything that's happening now.
+Then putting my first EP out.
+Then signing my deals and everything that's happening now.

 When you were little, what did you want to be when you grew up?

 I always knew it was music.
 I think it's just one of those lucky ones isn't it?
 My dad tried to be in a band and my grandad was a singer, so it feels nice to have that family background and support.

 How did you know about BRIT school?
 Did you know of other artists who had graduated from there?